ankitmukhopadhyay/PromptCrafter-Prompt_Enhancer/README.md

 ### API Usage:
 - Original prompt is put into a prompt template with the style and context.
 - The prompt template is then sent to the OpenAI API for enhancement.
-- The enhanced text, which is the enhanced prompt, is then returned to the user.
+- The enhanced text, which is the enhanced prompt, is then returned to the API endpoint.
+- The API endpoint then returns the enhanced text to the user.

 ### Use of AI:
 - implementation for the browser extension (with the popup html, css and js files).